 15. Zig-Zag Machines

 This industrial type of sewing machine does zig-zag and is used predominantly in bra and underwear production to attach elastic.
+As they are industrial machines, they are heavy-duty and designed for continual use.
+A zig-zag machine can also be used for decorative embroidery and appliques and joining fabrics edge to edge.

-Types of Sewing Machines - Which Should you Choose?
+Types of Sewing Machines - Which Should You Choose?

 I have a Janome electronic machine with knobs that turn manually and no computerized functions.
 While it is a fairly basic machine, it is a workhorse that has lasted for years and can sew heavy materials and even leather.